AmyKeedwell/Milestone-Project-Resume/README.md

 ## Mockups
 * I created two different mock-ups, one initally using balsamiq wireframes then with Figma.

-* I changed my idea completely from my initial wireframe, changing the design to a one page scrollable site to make it look more modern.
+* I changed my idea completely from my initial wireframe, changing the design to a one page scrollable site with a clean colour scheme to make it look more modern.

     * [Initial Figma Wireframe](https://www.figma.com/file/lavYTEY7B2frKxxIN4XMjM/Resume-Wireframe?node-id=0%3A1)